Thomas B. Catron: Political career

 From 1906 to 1908 Catron served as Mayor of Santa Fe.

 Land acquisition

 As a lawyer familiar with the intricacies of old Mexican land grants, Catron gained an interest in or clear title to 34 grants totaling 3000000 acre.
-As a member of the group of land speculators known as 'The Santa Fe Ring,' he was the largest single landowner in New Mexico, and one of the largest landowners in the United States.
+As a member of the group of land speculators known as "Santa Fe Ring," he became by 1894 the largest landowner in the United States.